Mathilda Malling: European recognition

 Malling's first two novels were heatedly discussed.
 Swedish feminist Ellen Key was famously connected with her.

 American recognition

 Malling's first novel was cited by prominent American psychologist G. Stanley Hall, in his pioneering study of adolescence, as a parallel to the famously frank (and accusedly egotistic) authors Marie Bashkirtseff, Hilma Angered Strandberg, and Mary MacLane.

+Personal life

+In 1890 she married merchant Peter Malling in Copenhagen.
+She died in Esajas sogn, Zealand, Copenhagen, Denmark, in 1942.